AnhLe87/Technology-Trend-Analysis/README.md

 ---

 ## Example Insights (Hypothetical)
-- Python has consistently grown in popularity, surpassing Java in 2022.
+- Python has consistently grown in popularity, surpassing JavaScript in next year.
-- React remains the most used front-end framework, but Svelte is growing quickly.
+- PostSQL remains the most used database, but MicrosoftSQL Server is growing quickly.
-- AWS dominates cloud usage, but Azure adoption is rising in enterprise environments.
-- Developer salaries are highest in Switzerland, the U.S., and Australia.

 ---